jlu5/SupyPlugins/README.md

 ##### NoTrigger
 - Anti-abuse script; prevents the bot from triggering other bots by modifying its output slightly.

+##### Namegen
+- A simple random name generator.

 ##### OperUp
-- Simple plugin that allows Supybot to oper up on configured networks, automatically (on connect) and manually.
+- Simple plugin that allows Supybot to oper up on configured networks, automatically (on connect) and manually. **This plugin is deprecated and will likely be removed in a future release.**

 ##### PassGen
 - Generates random passwords on the fly!